 What does a Perfusionist do?

-A perfusionist plays a crucial role in the medical field, especially during surgeries that require heart-lung machines.
-This professional operates the equipment that supports the heart and lungs during procedures.
-They ensure that blood flows properly and that the patient's body receives the oxygen it needs.
-Perfusionists work closely with surgeons and anesthesiologists to monitor the patient's vital signs and make adjustments as needed.
+A perfusionist plays a crucial role in the medical field, particularly during surgeries that require heart-lung machines.
+They ensure that the patient's blood is properly circulated and oxygenated throughout the procedure.
+This specialist works closely with surgeons and anesthesiologists to monitor the patient's vital signs and adjust the machine's settings as needed.
+The perfusionist ensures that the patient's blood pressure and oxygen levels remain stable, making the surgery safer and more effective.

 How to become a Perfusionist?

 Becoming a perfusionist involves a series of steps that require dedication and education.
-This career is vital in the medical field, especially in surgeries that require heart-lung machines.
+This career path is vital in healthcare, especially during surgeries that require the use of heart-lung machines.
 The journey to becoming a perfusionist is structured and rewarding for those who are committed to it.

-Here are the steps to become a perfusionist:
+Here are the key steps to becoming a perfusionist:

 - Earn a bachelor's degree in a relevant field.